PhasecoreX/docker-red-discordbot/README.md

 ### full

 This is the version that I use.
-It is the same as the latest version, but with added packages.
+It is the same as the latest version, but with added packages that at least make these cogs work:

+- CrabRave
+- NotSoBot

 It will be occasionally updated with more dependencies that popular cogs need.
 If you need another dependency for your cog, let me know, and I'll consider adding it.